Bard in the Classroom

 How long does a workshop last?

-We adjust our activities to fit your class periods, so workshops usually range in length from 60 – 75 minutes.
-Our standard fee covers a workshop of up to 80 minutes.
+We adjust our activities to fit your class periods.
+Our standard fee covers a workshop of up to 90 minutes.
 We can create a program that lasts longer, but we will have to bill it differently.
+Please inquire.

 How many students can participate?